-Booking is now open for the British Institute of Organ Studies 50th anniversary conference in Oxford.
-9th-11th April 2026.
+The British Institute of Organ Studies 50th anniversary conference will be in Oxford from 9th-11th April 2026.

 Thursday 9th April